 Bone marrow transplant includes replacing sickle cell anemia impacted bone marrow with a healthy bone marrow.

 A bone marrow transplant replaces the cells that create red blood cells in your body with fresh ones.
 That implies your body will stop producing the disease-causing sickle-shaped cells.
-In this procedure, a doctor requires healthy stem cells from a donor's bone marrow and injects them into your body, generally in one of your veins through an IV tube.
+In this procedure, a doctor requires healthy cells from a donor's bone marrow and injects them into your body, generally in one of your veins through an IV tube.
 The cells go into your bone marrow once inside and begin to create healthy blood cells.

 Sickle cell anemia is triggered by a gene mutation that causes your body to create the red, iron-rich compound that provides its red (haemoglobin) colour to the blood.
 Haemoglobin enables red blood cells to transport oxygen to all areas of your body from your lungs.
 The abnormal haemoglobin in sickle cell anemia leads the red blood cells to become stiff, sticky, and misfit.